WICG/display-locking/explainers/hidden-content-explainer.md

 for the beforematch event, and the details element already has a toggle event which would act like the beforematch event.
-This could be implemented either by adding an attribute to the details element saying that the collapsed content should be searchable, or just by making it searchable as-is because find-in-page is not specced rigitly enough to forbid this.
+This could be implemented either by adding an attribute to the details element saying that the collapsed content should be searchable, or just by making it searchable as-is because the find-in-page spec does not specify this behavior.
 ```html
 <details searchable id=mydetails>
   <summary>Persistent summary content</summary>